wimvanderbauwhede/funny_trees/README.md

 ## Deadlines

-Submit your FT.hs source code solution before the end of Monday 2 November.
-Then the second phase of the coursework begins on Tuesday 3 November - this involves reading and reviewing other people's source code.
-You use the same Moodle URL as for initial submission, and compare pairs of solutions to each other using a standard set of criteria.
-This reviewing phase ends on Monday 9 November.
+Submit your FT.hs source code solution before the end of Mon 14 Feb.
+Then the second phase of the coursework begins on Tuesday 15 Feb - this involves reading and reviewing other people's source code.
+You use the same Aropa system as for initial submission, and compare pairs of solutions to each other using a standard set of criteria.
+This reviewing phase ends on Monday 21 Feb.

 ## Contact

-Any questions, please get in touch with Jeremy via his university email address.
+Any questions, please get in touch with Wim via his university email address.